Divorce Lawyer

 • Spouse lacked mental capacity

-• Unbeknownst to the husband, wife was pregnant by another man at the time of the marriage
+• Unbeknownst to the husband, the wife was pregnant by another man at the time of the marriage

 • Incest

-When you read through these grounds, it’s easy to imagine why couples generally prefer to file no-fault, and keep private whatever marital misconduct may have prompted the divorce.
+When you read through these grounds, it’s easy to imagine why couples generally prefer to file no-fault and keep private whatever marital misconduct may have prompted the divorce.

 Whether you contest your divorce on grounds or simply because you cannot settle an ancillary issue, Georgia law requires you to file a financial disclosure affidavit with the court and to exchange a copy with your spouse shortly after filing.
 You may opt for a trial by jury or by a judge.
 However, if your only remaining issues involve your children, you cannot choose a jury trial.